Papua, New Guinea

 Day 11:

-We start the day to exploring nearby grasslands in the shadow of the Cyclops Mountains, where it is often possible to find Fawn-breasted Bowerbird, Grand and Hooded Mannikin.
-We then fly to Manokwari on the west shore of Geelvink Bay, and from here we drive up into the Arfak Mountains, to our friendly host village, situated at 1600m.
-Throughout our time here we will base ourselves in a basic but comfortable guesthouse and explore the easier trails in the area, plus some productive roadside birding.
+This morning we start with a visit to the grasslands near the town in the shadow of the Cyclops Mountains where it is often possible to find Fawn-breasted Bowerbird, Grand, Chestnut-breasted, and Hooded Mannikins.
+We then fly to Manokwari (JT789, 1100/1225) on the west shore of Geelvink Bay, and from here we drive up into the Arfak Mountains to our base situated at 1600m.
+Over the coming days we will split our time between the lower levels of the forest and the higher reaches of the montane forest, each area with its own distinct avifauna and special birds.
+Our nights will be spent in the friendly guesthouses in Mingre Village.

 Day 16:

-Today we fly to Sorong, hopefully arriving in time to explore areas close to the city which host specialities like Blue-black Kingfisher and Black Thicket-Fantail.
-Overnight stay in Sorong.
+After a final morning in the Arfak Mountains we return to Manokwari to fly to Sorong hopefully arriving in time to explore areas close to the city which host specialities like Blue-black Kingfisher, Black Thicket-Fantail, Orange-fronted Fruit Dove and Collared Imperial Pigeon.
+Night in Sorong.

 Day 17:

-We will spend any available time birding in forests outside of Sorong with the chance of one of the rare and localised species such as Black Lory or Red-breasted Paradise Kingfisher, before taking the fast ferry to Waisai, Waigeo for a three-night stay.
+We will spend the morning birding in forests outside of Sorong with the chance of one of the rare and localised species such as Black Lory and Red-breasted Paradise-Kingfisher, before taking the fast ferry to Waisai, Waigeo for a three-night stay.

 Days 18-19:

 The island of Waigeo holds several species absent from the mainland and these will form our focus here.
 Our primary target is to find the quite astounding Wilson’s Bird-of-Paradise, a bird frequently cited as one of the most beautiful in the world.
 Using specially constructed hides we will be able to observe the birds as they visit their display grounds completely oblivious to our admiring eyes.
 With good fortune we will see the male in full action – calling and displaying vigorously to any females which enter his display arena.
-Other birds present include Red Bird-of-Paradise, found only on Waigeo and Batanta, Raja Ampat Pitohui, and the shy Western Crowned Pigeon.
+Other birds present include Red Bird-of-Paradise, Raja Ampat Pitohui, and the shy Western Crowned Pigeon.
+On one afternoon we will take a boat to a small offshore island which hosts several ‘supertramp’ species like Spice Imperial Pigeon, Olive Honeyeater, Supertramp Fantail, and Island Whistler as well as being a good location for Violet-necked Lory.
 Nights at Waisai.

 Day 20: